Conflict of Interest and Outside Activities

 - Accept other employment or compensation that could reasonably be expected to impair the employee’s independence of judgment in the performance of their duties at the university;

 - Make personal investments that could reasonably be expected to create a substantial conflict between the employee’s private interest and the public interest; or,

 - Intentionally or knowingly solicit, accept or agree to accept any benefit for having exercised the employee’s official powers or performed the employee’s official duties in favor of another.

-For more information see "Conflicts of Interest and Outside Activities" HOOP 20.
+For more information see "Conflict of Interest, Conflict of Commitment and Outside Activities" HOOP 20.